awsdocs/aws-m2-user-guide/doc_source/set-up-appstream.md

 These stacks allow the customer application teams to use Enterprise Analyzer and Enterprise Developer directly from their web browsers\.
 The application files they work on reside either in Amazon S3 buckets or CodeCommit repositories: for more information, see the [Setting up Enterprise Analyzer](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/set-up-ea.pdf) and [Setting up Enterprise Developer](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/set-up-ed.pdf) tutorials\.

 **Important**
+The steps in this tutorial are based on the downloadable AWS CloudFormation template [cfn\-m2\-appstream\-fleet\-ea\-ed\.yaml](https://d1vi4vxke6c2hu.cloudfront.net/tutorial/cfn-m2-appstream-fleet-ea-ed.yaml)\.
-Before trying to start an Amazon AppStream fleet, make sure that the Amazon AppStream images for Enterprise Analyzer and Enterprise Developer, named m2\-enterprise\-analyzer\-v7\.0\.1\.R1 and m2\-enterprise\-developer\-v7\.0\.3\.R1 in their initial version, are shared by AWS Mainframe Modernization with your account\.
+Before trying to start an Amazon AppStream fleet, make sure that the Amazon AppStream images for Enterprise Analyzer and Enterprise Developer, named `m2-enterprise-analyzer-v7.0.1.R1` and `m2-enterprise-developer-v7.0.3.R1` are shared by AWS Mainframe Modernization with your account\.
 This sharing is triggered by clicking on the various links pointing to Amazon AppStream from the AWS Mainframe Modernization console\.
-You can validate this sharing by scanning the list of images available in your account in the Amazon AppStream console\.
-Choose **Images**, then **Image Registry**\.
-Those images are usually toward the end of the long list of available images\.
+You can validate this sharing by searching the list of images available in your account in the Amazon AppStream console\.
+Choose **Images**, then **Image Registry**, then filter the list by m2\.

 **Topics**
 + [Step 1: Manage users and data](#tutorial-aas-step1)